 School motto: 'Value your own worth and understand the differences in others.'

 Children are taught in small groups and everyone has plenty of individual attention.
-We nurture self-esteem and children are able to see themselves as valued individuals, with a sense of self-worth and confidence, belonging to a welcoming, safe, calm and fair community.
+We nurture self-esteem and children are able to see themselves as valued individuals, with a sense of self-worth and confidence and belonging to a welcoming, safe, calm and fair community.
 A non-judgmental atmosphere is promoted - let's make mistakes and learn from them!
 Children are encouraged to discuss how they are feeling and are helped to develop strategies to manage their feelings.
 Our adults act as positive role models of social conventions and interactions, becoming trusted and nurturing mentors.

 Unlike so many other schools, we have a genuinely open-door approach to our relationships with parents.
 From drop-off to pick-up and beyond, all staff pride themselves on being available for parents, who may speak informally every day in person, by phone or email.
 We also hold formal progress meetings each term.
 Positive relationships between children, adults, parents and carers are central to life here.
 The Dallington Journey is a true collaboration between families and our school.